noahMacg/BIT446_T6_logisticRegression/README.md

 - Recall:  100% of dual purchases predicted were correct
 - F-score of 96.77% measuring combined precision and recall

-### Business Insight
+### Business Insights
-This model demonstrates strong predict power for simultaneous donut/coffee purchases with 95% accuracy.
+This model demonstrates strong predictive power for simultaneous donut/coffee purchases with 95% accuracy.
-- Estimated salary was the most predictive feature with highes statistical significance.
+- Estimated salary was the most predictive feature with highest statistical significance.
 - Age appeared to have some influence with statistical significance alpha = 0.04.
 - Customer tenure appears to be highly correlated with other features.

-**Recommendations** The coffee shop can investigate and use these insights towards marketing to the the customers in the lower feature importance (age/length) to increase dual purchase sales.
+**Recommendations** The coffee shop can investigate and use these insights toward marketing to customers in the lower feature importance (age/length) to increase dual purchase sales.

 ### Technical Challenges Learned